man455/wordpress-job-manager/readme.txt

 = 0.4.0 =

-This release contains significant database changes.
+This release contains significant database and compatibility changes.
 If you're upgrading from version 0.3.3 or earlier, please read the upgrade documentation: http://code.google.com/p/wordpress-job-manager/wiki/UpgradingFrom03x .